Blog

 The Content Stays Good Over Time

 Content updates run automatically.
-After 90 days, if impressions drop, the system flags that post for an update.
+When content has been live for over 90 days (measured from Google index date) and impressions are declining, the system flags that post for an update.
 It suggests what to add based on current rankings, runs deep research to find new external sources, adds internal links based on new content you've published, and updates the metadata to reflect the current month and year.
-Content doesn't decay.

 Final Thoughts on Google's Stance on AI Writing